AVEVA/sample-afsdk-event_triggered_calculation-dotnet/README.md

     1. Any value outside of 1.75 standard deviations is eliminated
 1. Once no new values are eliminated, the average of the remaining values is written to the output tag with a timestamp of the trigger time.

+## Unit Test Work Flow

+The sample is tested

 ## Prerequisites